God's Not Dead poster

 The inciting incident occurs at 13 minutes when Josh refuses to sign the atheist declaration, standing alone before Professor Radisson.
 Radisson challenges him to defend God's existence in front of the class or fail the course..
 At 11% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 26 minutes marks the transition into Act II, occurring at 23% of the runtime.
-This reveals the protagonist's commitment to Josh makes the active choice to accept Radisson's challenge.
+This demonstrates the protagonist's commitment to Josh makes the active choice to accept Radisson's challenge.
 He commits to presenting three 20-minute arguments proving God's existence, knowing this will consume his semester and strain his relationship., moving from reaction to action.

 At 55 minutes, the Midpoint arrives at 49% of the runtime—precisely centered, creating perfect narrative symmetry.
-Of particular interest, this crucial beat Josh's second presentation resonates with students.
+Significantly, this crucial beat Josh's second presentation resonates with students.
 False victory: the class seems swayed, and Josh gains confidence.
 But Radisson intensifies his opposition, and Kara issues an ultimatum—choose her or this crusade., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 82 minutes (72% through) represents the emotional nadir.
 Here, Josh faces his darkest moment before the final presentation.
 Radisson viciously attacks him, threatening his academic future.
 Josh questions whether his sacrifice—losing his girlfriend, jeopardizing his career—is worth it.
-Whiff of death: his dreams are dying., reveals the protagonist at their lowest point.
+Whiff of death: his dreams are dying., illustrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 89 minutes initiates the final act resolution at 79% of the runtime.
 Josh synthesizes his preparation with newfound courage.
 Armed with evidence and conviction, he enters the final presentation ready to confront not just the arguments but Radisson's personal hatred of God.
 He sees the real battle is spiritual, not intellectual., demonstrating the transformation achieved throughout the journey.